Frank Clark (American football)

-Frank Dominick Clark (born June 14, 1993), nicknamed "The Shark", is an American football defensive end who is a free agent.
-He played college football at Michigan.
-As a junior, he was a 2013 All-Big Ten second-team selection by the coaches and honorable mention selection by the media for the 2013 team.
-Clark was drafted by the Seattle Seahawks in the second round of the 2015 NFL Draft.

-Clark spent four seasons with the Seahawks, becoming a starter in his third year.
-Following the 2018 season, Clark was traded to the Kansas City Chiefs, with whom he played four seasons and won two Super Bowl championships.
-In his postseason appearances, he has collected 13.5 sacks, third most in NFL history.
+Frank Dominick Clark (born June 14, 1993), nicknamed "the Shark", is an American former professional football linebacker and defensive end.
+He played college football for the Michigan Wolverines, where he was All-Big Ten.
+Clark was selected by the Seattle Seahawks in the second round of the 2015 NFL draft.
+He has also played for the Denver Broncos and the Kansas City Chiefs, with whom he won two Super Bowls.
+In his postseason career, he has collected 13.5 sacks, third most in NFL history.

-High school career
+Early life

 In high school, Clark played numerous positions for head coach Ted Ginn Sr. at Glenville High School, but he was least interested in playing the position that Ginn felt he was most naturally suited to play (outside linebacker or defensive end).
 The position he was most interested in playing was safety.
 As a senior, he recorded 70 tackles and 19 sacks on defense, and caught 12 passes, including three for touchdowns on offense.

 In track & field, Clark competed in events ranging from sprints, hurdles and jumps.
 He had bests of 23.5 seconds in the 200-meter dash, 15.53 seconds in the 110m hurdles, 39.55 seconds in the 300m hurdles, 1.88 meters (or 6–2) in the high jump, 6.37 meters (20–5) in the long jump and 13.07 meters (42–7.75) in the triple jump.
 He also ran the 40-yard dash in 4.53 seconds.

 Clark was a three-star nationally rated player at outside linebacker, tight end, and defensive end.
 He signed his National Letter of Intent to attend Michigan on February 2, 2011.